mohammad95labbaf/PSO-GA-Strategy-Optimization/README.md

-# Trend-Based Strategy Optimization using PSO and Genetic Algorithm
+# Trend-Based Strategy Optimization using PSO and GA

 ## Overview
 This repository contains code and instructions for optimizing a trend-based trading strategy using Particle Swarm Optimization (PSO) and Genetic Algorithm (GA).
 The strategy focuses on the EURUSD currency pair, utilizing 90% of 1-hour candlestick data.